Open Source AI: The DeepSeek Takeaway for Europe

 But I want to highlight that the key to success isn't just about money – it's about how we invest it strategically across both the public and private sectors.
 And open source cannot be just a part of Europe’s digital strategy; it’s the only way for Europe to achieve its goals of competitiveness and promotion of its democratic values at a global scale, especially in the era of AI.
 Specifically, our investment strategy must support our digital commons that is key to AI research and development — the open source software, open data, and open models that are developed, maintained, and governed by global online communities.

-More specifically, we should be investing in the sustainability of the open source developer communities that have given us invaluable libraries like scikit-learn and PyTorch without which AI would simply not be possible.
-We should also invest in open source AI safety tooling that facilitate responsible and ethical development.
-I point to examples like the UK AI Security Institute's Inspect framework for LLM evaluations, ETH Zurich's Compl-AI and the newly formed ROOST initiative.
-And we must invest in the creation of a strong commercial ecosystem with favorable conditions for open source businesses to thrive, grow, and exit.
+We should be investing in the sustainability of the open source developer communities that have given us invaluable frameworks and libraries like scikit-learn and PyTorch without which AI research and development would simply not be possible today.
+We should also be investing more in open source tooling that facilitate responsible and ethical AI development.
+I point to examples like the UK AI Security Institute's Inspect and ETH Zurich's Compl-AI, two open source frameworks for large language model evaluations, as well as the newly launched ROOST initiative which will build open source tooling for safe AI.
+And we should also be investing in the growth of a strong commercial ecosystem that has favourable conditions for open source businesses to thrive, grow, and exit.

 It goes without saying that data is key to AI and as such we should also be investing more in the communities that develop, maintain, and govern our open data commons.
 For example, in Europe we could invest more in the creation and curation of open data that capture Europe's rich linguistic and cultural diversity, from the EU’s 24 official languages to regional dialects, or ones that facilitate innovation in industries and sectors where Europe has a competitive advantage like automotive or renewable energies.